oroosevelt/kickstarter-analysis/README.md

 In Conclusion, although no pledges cancelled on the subcategory _Plays_, the amount of successful goals reached were less than 80% in all ranges, down to 0%.
 The higher the range, the goals were achieved more frenquently

 ###### Results
-What are some limitations of this dataset?
+1. What are some limitations of this dataset?

-*The limitations from the dataset were that we could only give a specific analization for 2 different categories, instead of all
+    -The limitations from the dataset were that we could only give a specific analization for 2 different categories, instead of all

-What are some other possible tables and/or graphs that we could create?
+2. What are some other possible tables and/or graphs that we could create?

-*Some possible graphs we could have used was a stacked bar graph.
+    -Some possible graphs we could have used was a stacked bar graph.
 That wouls display a difference in between the two ouctomes